Submitting an Abstract

 - Applications to other emergent properties (beyond safety and security)

-Guidelines: Please be sure that your abstract includes enough information that reviewers can evaluate the content of the presentation for appropriateness at the workshop and the correctness of any analysis that might be presented.
+Please be sure that your abstract includes enough information that reviewers can evaluate the content of the presentation for appropriateness at the workshop and the correctness of any analysis that might be presented.

 If your presentation involves STPA, please be sure you have read the STPA Handbook and the guidelines therein.
-You may want to avoid the common mistakes described in:

 If your presentation involves CAST, please be sure you have read the CAST Handbook and the guidelines therein.